Battle of Salamis: Prelude

 The Allied fleet now rowed from Artemisium to Salamis to assist with the final evacuation of Athens.
 En route Themistocles left inscriptions addressed to the Ionian Greek crews of the Persian fleet on all springs of water that they might stop at, asking them to defect to the Allied cause.
 Following Thermopylae, the Persian army proceeded to burn and sack the Boeotian cities that had not surrendered, Plataea and Thespiae, before marching on the now evacuated city of Athens.
 The Allies (mostly Peloponnesian) prepared to defend the Isthmus of Corinth, demolishing the single road that led through it, and building a wall across it.

 This strategy was flawed, however, unless the Allied fleet was able to prevent the Persian fleet from transporting troops across the Saronic Gulf.
 In a council-of-war called once the evacuation of Athens was complete, the Corinthian naval commander Adeimantus argued that the fleet should assemble off the coast of the Isthmus in order to achieve such a blockade.
 However, Themistocles argued in favour of an offensive strategy, aimed at decisively destroying the Persians' naval superiority.
 He drew on the lessons of Artemisium, pointing out that "battle in close conditions works to our advantage".
 He eventually won through, and the Allied navy remained off the coast of Salamis.

-The time-line for Salamis is difficult to establish with any certainty.
+The timeline for Salamis is difficult to establish with any certainty.
 Herodotus presents the battle as though it occurred directly after the capture of Athens, but nowhere explicitly states as much.
 If Thermopylae/Artemisium occurred in September, then this may be the case, but it is probably more likely that the Persians spent two or three weeks capturing Athens, refitting the fleet, and resupplying.
 Clearly though, at some point after capturing Athens, Xerxes held a council of war with the Persian fleet; Herodotus says this occurred at Phalerum.
 Artemisia, queen of Halicarnassus and commander of its naval squadron in Xerxes's fleet, tried to convince him to wait for the Allies to surrender believing that battle in the straits of Salamis was an unnecessary risk.
 Nevertheless, Xerxes and his chief advisor Mardonius pressed for an attack.

 It is difficult to explain exactly what eventually brought about the battle, assuming that neither side simply attacked without forethought.
 Clearly though, at some point just before the battle, new information began to reach Xerxes of rifts in the allied command; the Peloponnesians wished to evacuate from Salamis while they still could.
 This alleged rift amongst the Allies may have simply been a ruse, in order to lure the Persians to battle.
 Alternatively, this change in attitude amongst the Allies (who had waited patiently off the coast of Salamis for at least a week while Athens was captured) may have been in response to Persian offensive maneuvers.
 Possibly, a Persian army had been sent to march against the Isthmus in order to test the nerve of the fleet.